NorthernMan54/homebridge-tasmota/README.md

 Rule2 on Power1#state=1 do backlog delay 50 ; teleperiod 300; backlog delay 50; publish tasmota_18A6B3/stat/Moisture {"Leak":"%Var1%"} ; delay 5; power off endon

-Rule3 on Tele-ANALOG#Moisture>=10 DO Var1 On endon on Tele-ANALOG#Moisture<10 do Var1 Off endon
+Rule3 on Tele-ANALOG#Moisture>=10 DO Var1 ON endon on Tele-ANALOG#Moisture<10 do Var1 OFF endon
 ```